Frequently Asked Questions

 Do I have to do the program during a certain time frame?

-Fifteen weeks was the time frame used while Healthy Child Manitoba evaluated our program during its piloting stage.
+15 weeks was the timeframe used by Healthy Child Manitoba during the evaluation of our K-8 program pilot.
 Although 15 weeks remains the suggested timeline, know that it’s flexible and you can make Project 11 fit your busy schedule!
+Our high school pilot will work with a 10-week timeframe for evaluation purposes which is a reflection of the 10 lessons in each grade of our high school curriculum.

 Although there is no need to follow the sequence that they are presented in, lessons are organized in a manner that facilitates delivery of the program.
-The order of the lessons in kindergarten to Grade 4 and grades 7 and 8 is quite flexible.
-The grades 5 and 6 lessons are divided into three themes with five lessons in each that build upon one another, and those themes can be followed in whatever order you prefer.
-Feel free to use the lessons as you see fit!
-Sometimes, choosing a lesson to address an issue that is currently occurring in the classroom makes the most sense.
+The order of the lessons is quite flexible although it’s worth noting that the Grades 5 and 6 lessons are divided into three themes with five lessons dedicated to each theme.
+Teachers should feel free to take advantage of those ‘teachable moments’ by choosing a lesson that speaks to the issues that may be occurring in the classroom as they happen.

-My colleague would like to bring Project 11 to his/her classroom.
+My colleague would like to bring Project 11 to their classroom.
 How can they register for training?
 How much does training cost?

-Although substitute and travel costs aren’t covered, thanks to generous community support, training sessions are available to teachers at no cost!
+Thanks to generous community support, our virtual training sessions are available to all Manitoba teachers at no cost!

 Do you have volunteer opportunities?